DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  * The number of agents we want to walk.

  * The maximum number of steps the agents are allowed to take.

 ![](/09_Custom-Nodes/images/9-6/gd03.png)

 3. We will need to define a class, or blueprint, for an agent with the intention of walking down a surface by choosing to travel in the steepest possible direction each time it takes a step:

- * name
+ * Name

- * global attributes that all the agents share
+ * Global attributes that all the agents share

- * instance attributes that are unique to each agent
+ * Instance attributes that are unique to each agent

- * a function for taking a step
+ * A function for taking a step

- * a function for cataloging the position of each step to a trail list
+ * A function for cataloging the position of each step to a trail list

 ![](/09_Custom-Nodes/images/9-6/gd04.png)

 4. We will need to instantiate all the agents we want to observe walk down the surface and define their initial attributes:

- * where they will start their journey on the surface.
+ * Where they will start their journey on the surface.

- * an new empty trail list .
+ * An new empty trail list.

 ![](/09_Custom-Nodes/images/9-6/gd05.png)